remy/nodemon/faq.md

 # Error: "process failed, unhandled exit code (2)"

 Nodemon will look for exit signals from the child process it runs.
 When the exit code is `2`, nodemon throws an error.
-Typically this is because the arguments are bad for the executing program, but it can also be due other reasons.
+Typically this is because the arguments are bad for the executing program, but it can also be due to other reasons.

 For example, mocha@3.x will exit with `2` on failing tests.
 To handle the exit code in a way that nodemon can consume, manually exit the process, i.e.: